tamaskenez/somenewlanguage/doc/design-ideas.md

 acceptA (intersection-of 23 someDouble) // because unordered
 ```

+About intersection and union types see this video for algorithm for determining sub/supertype relations https://www.youtube.com/watch?v=5xbDPlavQcM&t=13s

 ### Logical and physical types

 Most function care only about the semantics of the data, even an integer can be stored in very different formats.
 Typeclasses are a way to handle this.
 Most of the types in the program should be semantical types (= typeclasses?) with a compiler tracking the possible physical implementations of each variable.